FricoRico/Homey.SonyBraviaAndroidTV/README.md

 ## Change Log:

+### v1.0.1
+- Added node_modules to the repository because Homey does not automatically restore them.

 ### v1.0.0
 **ititial release:**
-Initial release of all basic Sony BRAVIA Android TV functionality available through their SOAP API.
+- Initial release of all basic Sony BRAVIA Android TV functionality available through their SOAP API.